cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 Example
 -------
 This example reads data from folder "file:///source/xmls/" and emits XML records on the basis of node path "/catalog/book/title".
-It will generate structure record with schema as 'offset', 'fileName', and 'record'.
+It will generate structured record with schema as 'offset', 'fileName', and 'record'.
 It will move the XML file to the target folder "file:///target/" and update processed file information in trackingTable.

       {